 Amazon updates sales rank frequently throughout the day, so you need to know how much that sales rank varies over time.
-You can look at graphs on CamelCamelCamel and Keepa to figure out the average sales rank in a glance; both Camel and Keepa have quick links through the Scoutify sourcing app.
+You can look at graphs on Keepa to figure out the average sales rank in a glance.
+You can easily add a Keepa quick links to the Scoutify sourcing app (here’s how).
 I recommend checking out an Amazon sales rank chart to make sure you know what is a low or high sales rank for the category of the item you are looking at.

 Our blog offers a free Amazon category sales rank chart for subscribers.
 You can use the chart to see if an item’s average sales rank falls in the top 1%, 3%, 5%, 10%, or higher for its category.

 If you’re interested in learning more about sales rank, we offer an affordable mini-course called The Reseller’s Guide to Sales Rank: Understanding Amazon Best Sellers Rank for Maximum Profits.
 I’ve included in the mini-course everything I know about sales rank to help you get started with making smarter sourcing decisions.

 I make my sourcing decision based on how high or low the sales rank of the item is.
 If an item has a low average sales rank, it is a faster selling item.
 If the average sales rank is high, the item will sell more slowly.

 4. What is the competition level?
 (Is there too much competition even if priced competitively?)